-Walk forward bending the front and back knee to 90-degree almost touching the ground, but keeping the front shin vertical.
-Turn towards the same side as the front leg (right foot forward means tun right), turning your head together with your shoulders.
+Walk forward, bending the front and back knee to 90-degrees almost touching the ground, but keeping the front shin vertical.
+Turn towards the same side as the front leg (right foot forward means turn right), turning your head together with your shoulders.

-You can add weight is all sorts of ways, just make sure you can maintain good form with a straight back and not lose balance.
-Try to aim for 30 steps to begin with.
+You can add weight in all sorts of ways; just make sure you can maintain good form with a straight back and not lose balance.
+Try to aim for 30 steps, to begin with.

 Another simple but effective exercise, this time to develop upper body strength.
-Adding a ball under one hand creates a less stable position to push from, much like when you are rumbling down that downhill section, get thrown out of balance, and need to get yourself back into attack position.
+Adding a ball under one hand creates a less stable position to push from, much like when you are rumbling down a rough descent, get thrown out of balance, and need to get yourself back into attack position.

 Simply alternate the ball under one hand and then the other while doing a pushup.
 Any other contraption to create an asymmetrical position helps too.
-Make sure you are holding a straight back and your hips don’t drop trough (pull your abs tight!).
+Ensure you are holding a straight back, and your hips don’t drop (pull your abs tight!).
 To make it easier, have your hands elevated against a table and progressively make it harder, starting at 10 reps.

-Probably my favorite exercise for raw strength, and an excellent option to develop strong hamstrings to counter those strong quads you (hopefully) already have.
+Probably my favourite exercise for raw strength and an excellent option to develop strong hamstrings to counter those strong quads you (hopefully) already have.

 Renegade row or TRX row

 To get a strong and healthy upper back, this is a key exercise for my athletes.
-All that pulling on the handlebars to bunnyhop, jump or just get over that bigger rock needs strong pulling muscles.
-Also a stromg upper back will counter the hunched over position we spend too much time in (riding and also sitting, driving, etc.).
+All that pulling on the handlebars to bunnyhop, jump or just get over that big rock needs strong pulling muscles.
+Also, a strong upper back will counter the hunched over position we spend too much time in (riding, sitting, driving, etc.) and promotes good posture.